Generating Complete DDL Scripts

 To generate complete DDL scripts from a schema or database:

 If the current database kind supports multiple schemas (like the ZooDB database above), it is possible to generate DDL scripts for multiple schemas in one operation (each schema in a separate file).
-To select multiple schemas, click the required schemas while holding the Shift key pressed.
+To select multiple schemas or databases, click the required schemas while holding the Shift key pressed.

-Note that, in this example, the immediate parent of all tables, views, procedures etc is a schema.
-However, it may be the root database object (and thus have a different appearance) in other database kinds (since the structure displayed in the Online Browser depends on the kind of the currently connected database).
+Note that, in this example, the immediate parent of all tables, views, procedures, and so on, is a schema.
+This may be a database in other database kinds.
+The structure displayed in the Online Browser depends on the kind of the currently connected database.

-Once DDL statement generation is complete, you can save the script to a file (see Opening, Saving, and Closing SQL Files).
+Once DDL statement generation is complete, you can save the script to a file, as described in Opening, Saving, and Closing SQL Files.